Day Trip to Gaisberg: Hiking in the Alps near Salzburg, Austria!

 • Autumn: Crisp air, golden forest light and panoramic views of the Salzkammergut.
 Arguably the most photogenic time to visit and one of the best seasons for Austrian harvest festivals in the valleys below.

-• Winter: Groomed snow paths for winter hiking and snowshoeing near the peak, plus a toboggan run if you’re feeling adventurous.
+• Winter: Groomed snow paths for winter hiking and snowshoeing near the peak, plus informal sledding for those who bring their own toboggan.
 Check current conditions and dress properly — Bus 151 runs year-round, so access is straightforward regardless.

 What to Pack